General Game Rules

 Unnecessary Roughness

-Tackling or unnecessary roughness will be an unsportsmanlike penalty (No Warning).
-Resulting in a 15-yard Penalty and AUTOMATIC 1st Down, and subject to ejection of the player.
-Diving at the legs of an offensive player will be considered unnecessary roughness.
+Tackling or unnecessary roughness will result in an unsportsmanlike penalty (No Warning).
+An unsportsman-like penalty will result in a 15-yard Penalty and an AUTOMATIC 1st Down.
+Further, the player may be subject to ejection for the game.

 Penalty During Blitz